 In fact, I haven't been this excited since last Monday when I got my hands on a delectable french toast cupcake!!!
 If you've been either reading or stalking my blog for awhile then you're probably familiar with the fact that I owned my own photography business for 7 years and I'm therefore very passionate about photography.
 Like ... a lot!

 And pretty office supplies.

-And THIS post, my friends, is all about photography AND pretty office supplies because today we're talking about how to shoot beautifully styled photos for your blog!
+And THIS post, my friends, is all about photography AND pretty office supplies because today we're talking about how to shoot beautifully styled photos for your blog or online business!

 Alright, let's talk gear.
 I'm not gonna lie, every time someone asks me what camera body and lens I use the most I almost always respond with, "uhhhhh" because I always get confused by all the model numbers and I forget!